90 Follow-Up Email Subject Lines from Real Campaigns

 That’ll help you maximize your chances of actually getting to work with them.

-Here’s a follow-up email subject line you could use in such a case:
+Here are follow-up email subject lines you could use in such a case:

 Subject: We didn’t forget about you :)

-That’s a personal email subject line that shows the influencer that you’re really interested in working with them.
+These are personal email subject lines that show the influencer that you’re really interested in working with them.

 What’s great about this is that it gives the impression of an already established professional relationship between your company and them, which definitely makes it easier for a real connection and a good collaboration to start between the two.